Artemis II Food System: Sustaining Astronauts on Lunar Journey

-The system operates without resupply, refrigeration, or late-load capabilities, necessitating that all meals be shelf-stable, safe, and easily prepared and consumed within the Orion spacecraft.
+The Artemis II food system is meticulously designed to operate without resupply, refrigeration, or late-load capabilities, ensuring shelf-stable, safe, and easily prepared meals for the lunar journey.

 Daily Meal Structure